↑

 Directions:

-1. Into a mixing glass, add fresh mint leaves, two blackberries, and mint simple syrup and muddle.
-Muddling will break apart the mint leaves and release the oils which give this drink its signature minty taste.
+1. Add fresh mint leaves and two blackberries, and muddle into a mixing glass; add simple mint syrup and mint.
+Muddling will break apart the mint leaves and release the oils that give this drink its signature minty taste.

 2. Fill the mixing glass with crushed, shaved, or pebbled ice.